 Extension Codes

-At a high level extension codes let you customize the functionality of your phone system.
-You can use extension codes to add new functionality to your call flows such as cold transfers and voicemail or add complex features such as intercom, custom IVRs, and more.
+At a high level, extension codes let you customize the functionality of your phone system.
+You can use extension codes to add new functionality to your call flows, such as cold transfers and voicemail or add complex features such as intercom, custom IVRs, and more.

-By default extension codes in Lineblocs can be customized using the Lineblocs flow editor.
-You can also create as many extension codes as you need, and assign them to custom workflows, using Lineblocs flows.
+By default, extension codes in Lineblocs can be customized using the Lineblocs flow editor.
+You can also create as many extension codes as you need and assign them to custom workflows using Lineblocs flows.

 Viewing Extension Codes